 Sisal fibers come from the Agave Sisalana cactus.
-These have been used literally for thousands of years not just for rugs, but also rope and twine.
-Interestingly, sisal fiber is even found today in hats and bags as well as paper, plaster, automotive parts and carpet backing material.
+These have been used literally for thousands of years not just for rugs, but also for rope and twine.
+Interestingly, sisal fiber is even found today in hats and bags as well as paper, plaster, automotive parts, and carpet backing material.

 According to How is sisal harvested?, the process is as follows:

 "The strong sisal fibers are extracted from the plant’s long, green leaves, then washed, sun-dried, brushed, graded, and bailed on the plantations.
 Each leaf of the agave plant contains about 1,000 fibers, and one plant produces around 200 leaves during its productive life cycle.
 Because the agave sisalana grows easily and is incredibly fruitful, it’s no wonder the plant is used in so many products."

 Further contributing to sisal's natural reputation is that every aspect of production is green, starting with the growth of the plant which requires no fertilizers, through final production:

 "While the plant is harvested and processed, it generates mostly organic waste, and the leftover parts of the plant are used as bioenergy, animal feed, and fertilizer.
 Our Tanzanian plantations use the plant residue to produce electricity in rural areas and feed local livestock.
 Every part of the plant is used, making sisal an excellent renewable resource.